awsdocs/aws-toolkit-eclipse-user-guide/doc_source/lambda-tutorial.rst

 .. topic:: To invoke your Lambda function

     #.
-Right-click in your code window, choose :guilabel:`AWS Lambda`, and then choose :guilabel:`Run Function on AWS Lambda`.
+Right-click in the Eclipse code window, choose :guilabel:`AWS Lambda`, and then choose :guilabel:`Run Function on AWS Lambda`.

     #.
 Choose the handler class you want to invoke.